tkumar012/tkumar012.github.io/03_Research.md

 [Review](http://onlinelibrary.wiley.com/doi/10.1111/gove.12241/abstract) of *Contesting the Indian City: Global Visions and the Politics of the Local*, ed.
 Gavin Shatkin (2014, Wiley-Blackwell). *Governance* 29 (4): 589-590, 2016.

-## In Progress

-"The distributive politics of land use policies in urban India"

-"Catalyzing cooperative intra-household mobile technology use and knowledge sharing: A pilot study in Malawi" with Peter Carroll, Boniface Dulani, Dan Nielsen, and Philip Roessler

-"Citizenship practice in unauthorized neighborhoods in urban India" with Adam Auerbach

-" 'Smart city' technology adoption in California" [[see research team]](https://connectedgov.berkeley.edu/blog/)